bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 This additional data made a combined dataset of roughly 60k images that one could possibly use.

-The competition in 2020 was hosted on Kaggle which contained a leaderboard of all submissions.
-Each team submitted a blind prediction on the given test set and the leaderboard measured its performance using AUC.
+The competition in 2020 was hosted on Kaggle which contained a leader board of all submissions.
+Each team submitted a blind prediction on the given test set and the leader board measured its performance using AUC.
-The leaderboard showed a public view on all submissions which showed the AUC score based on 30% of the test set.
-The remaining 70% of the testset remained hidden on the private leaderboard until the end of the competition and was used to evaluate the final result.
+The leader board showed a public view on all submissions which showed the AUC score based on 30% of the test set.
+The remaining 70% of the testset remained hidden on the private leader board until the end of the competition and was used to evaluate the final result.

-Table 2 shows several select submissions including the top 3 on the public and private leaderboards.
+Table 2 shows several select submissions including the top 3 on the public and private leader boards.
 Interestingly, the top 3 winners on the private data all ranked relatively low, including the top submission which ranked all the way down at 881!
 Impressively, the top public score had a whopping 0.9931 AUC but only ended up at rank 275 in the final private ranking.
 The number of submissions